torus-tools/stack/README.md

 - pop up your terminal, go into your desired project `cd project_name`, and run `arjan stack create prod`

-- **When using Arjan Tools you are using your own AWS account from your own machine.**
+- **When using Torus Tools you are using your own AWS account from your own machine.**
 - **Any charges incurred by your websites will be billed directly from AWS to your AWS account.**
-- **Arjan Tools does NOT have any access to your AWS account/bill.**
+- **Torus Tools does NOT have any access to your AWS account/bill.**

 # Architecture